taepal467/Single_price_grid_component/README.md

 ## My process

 To complete this project, I first started by using CodePly.com to figure out the layout for the grid component.
-I played around with the <div>, col and rows.
+I played around with the divs, cols and rows.
 Then I went on to styling the project.
 I styled one box at a time, starting with the top box and so forth.
 After The design looked close to the final design, I went ahead and started figuring out the responsivesness for smaller screens.

 ### Built with